Venafi/ecosystem-docs/docs/Developers/Design-Patterns/For-Cloud-WAF/0-intro-cloud-waf.md

 - Securing traffic to the admin interface of the WAF itself
 - Securing traffic to the applications being managed by the WAF

-### USE CASE 1: Securing traffic to the admin interface of the WAF itself
+### Securing Traffic to the Admin Interface

 While WAFs don't typically protect the traffic to their own administration interfaces in the same way they do for managed applications, ensuring that administrator traffic is encrypted with an enterprise-trusted {{mid}} is just as important.
 If that traffic is not secured, admin credentials are at risk of leaking.
 If operations involving the {{mid}} are not automated, admins can experience outages when logging in to make changes.
 This could potentially present a cascading effect if they are investigating an ongoing threat or mitigating an issue.

-### USE CASE 2: Securing traffic to the applications being managed by the WAF
+### Securing Traffic to Applications

-Securing traffic to applications is slightly more complex since there can be multiple applications being managed by a WAF, and each application needs its own {{mid}}.
+Securing traffic to applications managed by the WAF is slightly more complex since there can be multiple applications being managed by a WAF, and each application needs its own {{mid}}.
 There are typically two options for {{mid}} automation targeting application traffic.
 Which option you choose will depend on the WAF product or service your solution is being built for.